 • White- or light-colored shade cloth can be placed closer to plant foliage because it reflects away heat in addition to providing shade.

-• Summer weight garden fabric made of polyprophylene or row covers made of muslin or cheesecloth can sit directly on plant foliage.
-Light weight row covers can block as much as 85 percent of sunlight while lowering the temperature and trapping humidity around the plants.
+• Summer weight garden fabric made of polypropylene or row covers made of muslin or cheesecloth can sit directly on plant foliage.
+Lightweight row covers can block as much as 85 percent of sunlight while lowering the temperature and trapping humidity around the plants.

 • Peaches, apples, and other fruits–even tomatoes, peppers, and eggplants–hanging on the ends of branches can be protected by placing paper or cloth sacks over them if hanging a shade cloth over the plant is not doable.
 Grapes can be protected by slipping a paper bag over fruit clusters and stapling or taping the end closed.

-• Plants located on the south or west end of the garden can be protected by erecting temporary shade framework.
-Hang shade cloth from a line between two posts much as you would towels from a clothes line or place a section of picket fence between two stakes; set the section of fence against the stakes at a 45-degree angle.
+• Plants located on the south or west end of the garden can be protected by erecting a temporary shade framework.
+Hang shade cloth from a line between two posts much as you would towels from a clothesline or place a section of picket fence between two stakes; set the section of the fence against the stakes at a 45-degree angle.

 • Garden umbrellas can be stationed near vegetable beds during hot spells to keep the sun at bay.
 A laundry basket or bushel basket turned upside down can protect small crops.
 A plastic seed or plant flat can be placed upside down over seeded beds or just germinated seedlings.